Kaushalkhokhar/react-udemy/README.md

 ### React Basics

-- Complonent spliting is importanat. when there are much element or code in a single <br>
+- Component spliting is importanat. when there are much element or code in a single <br>
   component just split it to other part
 - About State: - To change the value of rendered element we can use state <br>
   i.e ExpenseForm.js, App.js - To change the state-value depending apon previous state we need to use <br>